 A New Station in Portland

-The new station is planned to be located along the CSX mainline, parallel to St. John Street.
-The Site selected by NNEPRA and MaineDOT, through an extensive alternatives analysis, is located between Northern Light Mercy Hospital and St. John Street.
+The new station is planned to be located along the CSX mainline between Northern Light Mercy Hospital and St. John Street.
+The site was selected by NNEPRA and MaineDOT through an extensive alternatives analysis.

 The new station will have two passenger platforms, allowing northbound and southbound trains to meet simultaneously, increasing reliability and improving schedule flexibility.
 The current 15-minute stop will be reduced to 2 minutes at the new location.
-At the new location, the current 50 minute travel time between Brunswick and Portland will be reduced to 33 minutes.
+The new station will shorten the current travel time between Brunswick and Portland from 50 minutes to just 33 minutes.

-The platforms will be connected by an elevated pedestrian bridge which will provide direct access to both the Mercy Campus and Fore River Parkway, as well as the Maine Medical Center shuttle, St. John Street and the Congress Street corridor.
-The facility will have passenger waiting and ticketing areas and restrooms with parking planned on the St. John Street.
+The platforms will be connected by an elevated pedestrian bridge which will provide direct access to both the Northern Light Mercy Campus and Fore River Parkway, as well as St. John Street, the Maine Medical Center shuttle, and the Congress Street corridor.
+The facility will have passenger waiting and ticketing areas and restrooms with a pedestrian courtyard and parking on St. John Street.

 The new station location is currently served by METRO Bus Route 1 and BSOOB Bus Route 60.
 NNEPRA is collaborating with local transit and intercity bus providers to improve and enhance connectivity to the Downeaster when the new station is complete, including connectivity to the Portland Transportation Center and Concord Coach Lines.